amarano94/ChainCompiler/README.md

 -fsyntax-only      : runs up through the parser -emit-llvm         : uses the LLVM representation for assembler and object files

+Steps outlining how to add new expressions and statements to Clang are described in llvm/tools/clang/docs/InternalsManual.rst under "How to add an expression or statement".
+This document will be included in this repo.

 The Lexer: